clhenrick/am-i-rent-stabilized/README.md

 ============================
 ![](assets/png/airs_landing_page.png)

-A web site that informs NYC residents about Rent Stabilization by simplifying the process of how to find out if their apartment may be rent stabilized, if they are paying too much rent, and what to do about it.
+A mobile friendly, multi-lingual web app that informs NYC residents about [Rent Stabilization](http://www.nycrgb.org/html/resources/faq/rentstab.html) by simplifying the process of how to find out if their apartment may be rent stabilized, if they are paying too much rent, and what to do about it.

 See it in action at [amirentstabilized.com](https://amirentstabilized.com/).